 Well, we ask first and foremost about their reasons for doing an apprenticeship and why they are choosing this over college or direct employment.
 This is fairly standard; all apprentices should expect this route of questioning.

-What comes next therefore, at least at Pall Mall Medical, is a series of brain teasers and curveballs!
-Here’s a few examples of out brain teasers that our current apprentices have cleverly answered to gain the apprenticeship:
+What comes next, therefore, at least at Pall Mall Medical, is a series of brain teasers and curveballs!
+Here are a few examples of our brain teasers that our current apprentices have cleverly answered to gain the apprenticeship:

 • Describe the internet to an 8-year-old?

 o Most candidates describe Google.
 Some have described social media.
 Many struggle to answer

 • If I had 8 snooker balls, identical in size and shape but with one slightly heavier (though not noticeable by feel).
 Using only a traditional balance scale – how few moves do you need to find the heaviest ball?